lavanack/laurentvanacker.com/Azure/Azure Arc/readme.md

 # Azure Arc

-The [1 - Azure VM as Azure Arc Server.ps1](1%20-%20Azure%20VM%20as%20Azure%20Arc%20Server.ps1) script create an Azure VM seen as an Azure Arc Server.
+The [1 - Azure VM as Azure Arc Server.ps1](1%20-%20Azure%20VM%20as%20Azure%20Arc%20Server.ps1) script creates an Azure VM seen as an Azure Arc Server.

 **Notes:**
 *